Skip to main content

 from clarifai.client.user import User

-# Set the PAT key
+# Set PAT as an environment variable

 # Initialize the client